Here Are Eight Of The Best Netflix Movies And Series That Are Overlooked

 Other People

 Directed and written by Saturday Night Live writer Chris Kelly comes this dark comedy about life, regrets, love, and dying.
-The film received rave reviews among critics and audiences and it features powerful performances from an ensemble cast: Jesse Plemons (Fargo series, Breaking Bad), Molly Shannon (Saturday Night Live, Superstar), Zach Woods (The Office, Silicon Valley), and Bradley Whitford (The West Wing, Cabin in the Woods).
+The film received rave reviews from critics and audiences and it features powerful performances from an ensemble cast: Jesse Plemons (Fargo series, Breaking Bad), Molly Shannon (Saturday Night Live, Superstar), Zach Woods (The Office, Silicon Valley), and Bradley Whitford (The West Wing, Cabin in the Woods).

 Burn After Reading

-Hilarity and chaos ensues after a computer disk containing the memoirs of a CIA agent ends up in the hands of two deceitful (and clueless) people.
+Hilarity and chaos ensue after a computer disk containing the memoirs of a CIA agent ends up in the hands of two deceitful (and clueless) people.
 Regarded as one of the funniest Coen brothers’ movies, Burn After Reading is a laugh-out-loud comedy that is often overlooked on Netflix.

 Too Young to Die

-This documentary show is absolutely compelling and it is one of the best Netflix series.
+This documentary show is absolutely compelling, and it is one of the best Netflix series.
 Each episode highlights the life and demise of some of the most renowned figures: Heath Ledger, John Belushi, Kurt Cobain, Natalie Wood, and Philip Seymour Hoffman, among others.
 Contrary to the title, this series doesn’t feel morbid.
 The show does a great job of celebrating the accomplishments of the legends’ lives, and it only goes into their deaths at the end.

 River

 Not to be confused with the movie River(which is also phenomenal), this original Netflix series stars Stellan Skarsgård (Good Will Hunting).
 Skarsgård portrays detective River whose splintered mind traps him between the living and the dead.
-With only one season featuring six episodes this is an easy Netflix series to binge-watch.
+With only one season featuring six episodes, this is an easy Netflix series to binge-watch.

 Under the Shadow